Codium-ai/pr-agent/README.md

 ---

 ## Installation
-When you sign up to [PR-Agent-Pro 💎](https://www.codium.ai/pricing/), you will get access to a hosted PR-Agent, which is regularly updated with the latest features and abilities.
-This is the easiest way to use PR-Agent.

 To use your own version of PR-Agent, you first need to acquire two tokens:

 1. An OpenAI key from [here](https://platform.openai.com/), with access to GPT-4.